sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/README.md

 Prior knowledge to understand:
 - core-mantle magnetic coupling
-- Difficulties understanding the Dzhanibekov effect starting with the finding of the principal axes of inertia of an object in rotation including the Earth
+- Dzhanibekov effect starting with the finding of the principal axes of inertia of an object in rotation including the Earth
     - math definition: eigenvectors of the inertia tensor
     - inertia tensor?

 ECDO phenomena to flesh out:
 - All differences between S1 and S2
     - Temperature changes (very cold during S2?)
-    - poles in S2
 - time spent in S2
 - transition from S2 back to S1 (slow or fast?)
-- Bulge on equator?
-S1 vs S2?
 - Verification of Ethical Skeptic's thesis (hard to know without knowing if there's any information he's not sharing)
 - why 104 degrees?